 |Upper Age Limit||27 Years|

 |Number of Attempts|

-To be in this profession, one can match his/her particular interests up with different federal law enforcement agencies.
+To be in this Crime Investigation Department profession termed as CID Officer, one can match his/her particular interests up with different federal law enforcement agencies.
 For CID officers there are a variety of job profiles that one can target on the basis of their interest areas.
 Some of the job profiles that can be opted are listed below:

-Investigative Officer: The job of investigative officers is to conduct inquiries to discover who committed crimes and to gather evidence to prosecute and convict suspects.
-They write reports based on the findings and are often called upon to appear in court to explain the results of their investigations.
+Investigative officers: They conduct investigations to determine who committed crimes and to gather evidence to prosecute and convict suspects.
+They write reports based on their findings and are frequently summoned to court to explain the findings of their investigations.

-Paralegal: Paralegal investigates facts and laws of cases to determine causes of action and to prepare cases.
-Most of the time, paralegals work for law offices, corporations’ legal departments or courts.
-They also assist lawyers in filing materials such as motions, memoranda and pleadings.
+Paralegals: A paralegal investigates the facts and laws of a case in order to determine causes of action and prepare cases.
+Paralegals typically work for law firms, corporate legal departments, or courts.
+They also help lawyers file documents such as motions, memoranda, and pleadings.

-Narcotics Officer: A narcotics officer specializes in preventing illegal drug use and distribution.
-Narcotics officers also might write reports and analyze evidence for cases.
-They also disseminate information concerning drug prevention within the community.
+Narcotics Officer: A narcotics officer is someone who works to prevent illegal drug use and distribution.
+Narcotics officers may also write reports and examine evidence in cases.
+They also disseminate drug prevention information in the community.

 CID officers identify, collect and process physical evidence at crime scenes.
 They are primarily employed in the government sector, however, they can also be employed by law enforcement agencies.
 The employment opportunities are also present in several other agencies such as local, state, and federal government agencies, drug enforcement agency (DEA) or the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).